 When you start building your international team, you’ll likely find many talented citizens in your country of expansion.
 You may also choose to send some of your current employees abroad to support development.
 For these situations, you need the right documentation for legal employment.
-Globalization Partners will ensure your workers have the proper work permits during their time abroad.

 Work Visa Types